dapak2002/programming-languages-2022/assessment.md

 ## Assessment

-Assessment will be divided in a total of 200 points.
+Assessment will be divided into a total of 200 points.

 - 3 programming [assignments](assignments.md) each worth 30 points (90 points total)